The search box

 The Directory of Open Access Journals (DOAJ) is an excellent tool for finding an appropriate journal.

-A third way to Open Access is to publish the article in a subscription-based journal and pay a fee to make the single article freely available.
+A third option to Open Access is to publish the article in a subscription-based journal and pay a fee to make the single article freely available.
+As a researcher at Chalmers you have the opportunity to do this for free in a large number of journals.
+Find out more at Publish OA - paid-for by the library.